Publications Submission Faq

 Editors will read each anonymized manuscript and determine whether it should be selected for publication based on the manuscript’s topic, analysis, support, and organization.
 If the initial reviewers believe the manuscript deserves to be published, then the full editorial team considers the manuscript based on the same criteria and ultimately makes a decision.

 The Journal does not make any commitment to publish a minimum or maximum number of articles.
 The Journal would like to publish between four (4) and eight (8) manuscripts, with a minimum of at least two (2) being written primarily by students.
 Student status is determined at the time of submission.
 A student must be currently enrolled in a legal curriculum or have graduated within the past six (6) months.

 When will we know which manuscripts have been selected for publication?

 Offers to publish the manuscript in the Journal will be sent to the authors on a rolling basis, and selected articles will be announced via the EBA Twitter account.

 Are there any other benefits for being selected for publication?

-Student Runner-Up: $2,000 scholarship as well EBA Student Membership during law school and a spotlight on the EBA website and newsletter.
+Significant Contribution Award: Awarded to a student whose manuscript presents a significant contribution to the literature on esports and the law.
+The student will receive a $2,000 scholarship as well EBA Student Membership during law school and a spotlight on the EBA website and newsletter.